William Reilly, M.D., National Medical Director

 Stephen Stevenson, M.D.

-Dr. Stevenson completed medical school at Kansas University School of Medicine in 1987.
+Dr. Stevenson completed medical school at Kansas City University of Medicine in 1987.
 He completed a residency in Family Medicine in 1990 through the Kansas University Department of Family Medicine.
 Dr. Stevenson is Board Certified in Family Medicine and practiced Out-Patient Family Medicine up until he started working at the Low T Center in March of 2012.
 He and his wife live on a farm and raise organic fruits and vegetables.

 Glenn Simon, D.O.

-Dr. Simon received his medical degree from Kansas City University in 1998, and three years later completed his residency in Family Medicine.
+Dr. Simon received his medical degree from Kansas City University of Medicine and Biosciences in 1998, and three years later completed his residency in Family Medicine.
 He practiced Emergency Medicine for 15 years and was Medical Director of an addiction medicine clinic for nine years prior to becoming medical director of the Low T Center.
 Dr. Simon holds a Master of Science in Human Biology from the University of Bridgeport and a doctorate in Chiropractic Medicine from Cleveland Chiropractic College, where he also served as an associate professor for four years.
 He is Board Certified by the American College of Osteopathic Family Physicians and brings a broad base of medical training as well as over 20 years of experience in direct patient care to Low T Center.
 Dr. Simon is married with four children.